How to apply / make a complaint to The Ombudsman

 The Ombudsman is a user-friendly inexpensive scheme

-In our first website we referred to three steps a policyholder should take before complaining to the Ombudsman.
-We also referred to special application forms on which to apply and provided specimen forms in our website.
+On our website, we referred to three steps a policyholder should take before complaining to the Ombudsman.
+We also referred to special application forms on which to apply and provided specimen forms on our website.
 All these forms are no longer required and the steps that you may take and the simple way to apply to the Ombudsman are the steps now set out above.

 In the first year of this scheme, the Ombudsman has made it a very simple/ user-friendly scheme where policyholders who seek relief are not expected or required to spend any money or expenses in seeking relief from the Ombudsman.
 Please always remember that the Insurance Ombudsman Scheme is a free scheme and there is no charge of any kind to apply to the Ombudsman.